Testing your assumptions

 One way to test this assumption would be to run a quick test to see if shipping price affected sales to the US.
 For the small cost of subsidising the shipping over the period of a month, the conversions would soon indicate if the initial assumptions were correct.
 This would eliminate ambiguity as to whether the market’s appetite exists or not, and should there be a significant up-take in sales, then further assumptions can be validated with more tests.
 For example: “Is drop-shipping my product an effective substitute for a local distributor”?

 In addition to testing the assumptions around shipping costs, Vanessa could look at testing the broader advertising initiative by introducing A/B style tests for her Search Engine Marketing campaigns; using the results to validate which campaign message generates more click conversions.
 Audiences in different regions often respond to different marketing messages, so a campaign running in Australia may not be as effective with a US based audience.
-This will be covered in more detail in part 2: Market Sizing and Segmentation.

 Testing assumptions is not only an important part of building successful products, it can also be a valuable way to validate strategies for other parts of the business.